arooney88/demo-git/README.md

 youtube examples.

 ## LOCAL DEV
-1. Open Index.html in your browser
+1. Open Index.html in your browser.

+2. DO ANOTHER THINGS NOW